wenyen-hsu/blender_44_3mf_addon/README.md

 - Updated initialization of operator classes to properly pass arguments to parent classes
 - Support for Blender 3.2+ view context handling
-- Fixed metadata handling to prevent TypeError when metadata contains None values (v1.1.0)
+- Fixed metadata handling to prevent TypeError when metadata contains None values (v1.1.2)

 ### Bugfixes

-#### v1.1.0
+#### v1.1.2
+- Fixed TypeError error when importing 3MF files in Blender 4.4
-- Fixed an issue where importing 3MF files would fail with `TypeError: bpy_struct: item.attr = val: Scene.name doesn't support None from string types` by adding a null check before setting object names from metadata
+- Resolved issue with `Scene.name doesn't support None from string types` error by removing Title metadata from scene before storing
+- Added try-except block to handle any potential exceptions during metadata storage
+- Simplified the fix by addressing the root cause directly in the import process

 ## License